simonlovesyou/file-wipe/README.md

 A npm module for wiping a file from the file system *completely* so that it cannot be retrieved later with file retrieval programs.

 ## Introduction
-The method of wiping the file is based off on the paper by Peter Gutmann [Secure Deletion of Data from Magnetic and Solid-State Memory](https://www.cs.auckland.ac.nz/~pgut001/pubs/secure_del.html)
+The method used of wiping the file from the hard drive as described by Peter Gutmann in his paper [Secure Deletion of Data from Magnetic and Solid-State Memory](https://www.cs.auckland.ac.nz/~pgut001/pubs/secure_del.html)

 The file, before being deleted, is overwritten by a defined set of bytes, as specified in the above reference.
 This will make the file headers and file contents unrecognizeable through different kinds of magnetic hard drives.